desmos-labs/primer/phases/phase-2/challenges/become-validator.md

 # Become a testnet validator
 :::tip Note
-Upon completing this challenge, you will be rewarded **300 Desmos Tokens**.
+You will earn **300 Desmos Tokens** upon completion of this challenge.

 Please note that in order to prevent scams, you will receive the reward just after your validator has **successfully proposed a block**.
 :::